michelecomfort/michelecomfort/README.md

 ### Hi there 👋

-p
-  | Welcome to my GitHub profile!
-  br
-  | I am Michele, !{' '}
-  b Frontend Software Developer
+I am Michele, a Frontend Software Developer living in Denver, Colorado.
-  |  living in !{' '}
-  b Denver, Colorado
-  | .

-p
-  | Currently on my way to becoming a skilled React developer!{' '}
-  | Having spent the previous 10 years as an educator, I'm pumped to be challenging myself in brand new ways!
+Having spent the previous 10 years as an educator, I'm pumped to be challenging myself in brand new ways!
+Currently on my way to becoming a skilled React developer!
-  | I am a seasoned traveler, lover of the outdoors and music, and a jigsaw puzzle fanatic!
+I am a seasoned traveler, lover of the outdoors and music, and a jigsaw puzzle fanatic!
 <!--
 **michelecomfort/michelecomfort** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.